How to Ask for Payment Politely and Professionally (with Examples)

 So, make sure you have your plan of attack ready… and do take the word “attack” in that sentence with a grain of salt.

-There are two methods you can use to contact the patient through the phone.
+There are two methods you can use to contact the payor through the phone.
 The first is through a phone call.
 When talking to a client over the phone to settle a balance, it’s important to first and foremost introduce yourself and explain why you’re calling.

 Starting the conversation by asking for money is sure to rub people the wrong way and damage the relationship between you and that client.